HL7/fhir-gender-harmony/input/pagecontent/externalstandards.md

 ### DICOM

-The existing [DICOM](https://www.dicomstandard.org) model dates back to 1985 and earlier work.
+The existing [DICOM](https://www.dicomstandard.org) (Digital Imaging and COmmunications in Medicine) model dates back to 1985 and earlier work.
 It was frozen and has remained unchanged since 1995.
 Imaging medical records from 1995 onward all use this model.
 The DICOM model was originally specified to include a single mandatory field to capture Patient's Sex (0010,0008) with allowed values of Male, Female, Other and